enfmarinho/P1/README.md

 # About
-This repository contains the projects done in the undergraduate course Programming I, DIM0176, at the Federal University of Rio Grande do Norte.
+This repository contains the projects done in the undergraduate course Programming I, DIM0176, at the Federal University of Rio Grande do Norte during the second semester of 2023.

 # List of projects
 - [Pig Dice](pig-dice)